JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

       sub   cv25519 2024-10-06 [E]
 ```

-You’ll need to use the long alphanumerical identifier of your key displayed here in the following steps.
+In the next steps, you’ll need to use the long alphanumerical identifier of your key that appears in the output.

 #### Upload the public key